patroytall/patrick-roy-me/src/articles/001-determinism-rules.md

 But "we" are different you say!
 Of course, you are different.
 Step back.
 Is your difference worth the cost of your exceptions?
 Because at the end of the day, "WE" run a business.
 Informing of the merits will go a long way in striving toward absolutes.

 Absolute can be applied at multiple levels: organization, division, project, or team.
 The limit on freedom caused by enforcing an absolute must be carefully assessed especially at the higher levels.
 IBM is the company I know who enforced the most absolute standards at the organization level.
 This was referred as being blue or blue washed when you were acquired.
 Because IBM was competing in almost every market it felt it had to use its own technology for everything.
-This resulted in painful productivity deficiency.
+This resulted in painful productivity deficiencies.
 I say painful to underline the fact people knew work could be accomplish more effectively but could not because IBM dictated its standards.
 In some area, like single sign-on, it paid off but in most it was a frustrating experience.
 My take on it is that absolutes should rise bottom up because they are believed to be the correct path.
 For example, by professionals sharing similar interest in guilds.

 Enforcing absolutes is a hard task.
 Even when well communicated, adopting a standard requires coordination and dedication.
 The goal is to create a movement toward the objective.
 To get champions to propagate practices which augments the organization.
 In a previous organization, we had two primary development tools for the same language.
 The split was about 50/50.
 Even though one of the tool was clearly superior, it took 15 months to adopt it; one developer at a time voluntarily.
 The gain was substantial in the long run as only one set of configuration and plugins needed to be supported.